Tompanepp/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures

+algorithms = sequence of steps on data to produce a result. datatructure = organisation of data.

-Implementation of classic data structures and algorithms using the C programming language.
+The objctive of this repository is build from stratch the stack of classic data structures and algorithms using the C programming language.

-The obejetive is to rebuild all the classic datastructures, building each one on top of the a one/ones built in this repo
+This is for education purposes as I unpack this layer computation.